mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 The retainer agreement started off well.
 Within the first week, WebAgency wrapped up almost all of the outstanding design work.
 There were still some small kinks to work out, but two of the three pages were ready to hand over to the developers.

-But then nothing happened.
+And then, radio silence.

 For two weeks, there was no activity from the dev team.
 I asked Isaac what was going on, and he explained that WebAgency's schedule is fluid, so they won't necessarily work on my project every week.
 He assured me that by the end of the month, they'd certainly use the remaining 48 hours I'd booked.

 When the month ended, WebAgency hadn't moved the website any closer to the new design.
-Instead, in the last few days of the month, they fixed a bunch of minor bugs from my issue tracker.
+Instead, they spent the last few days of the month fixing minor bugs from my issue tracker.

 {{<img src="console-log.png" alt="Screenshot of new landing page" hasBorder="true" caption="One of the WebAgency developers used 15 of the month's 60 hours to fix the minor bugs from the end of the task queue.">}}

-WebAgency had asked me to create a list of development tasks I wanted them to complete, and those bugs were there, but at the end of the list.
-WebAgency encouraged me to overbook the schedule so that the devs never have to sit idle waiting for the next task, as they didn't refund unused hours.
+WebAgency had asked me to create a list of development tasks, so I created tickets for each of the pages.
+WebAgency suggested I add extra tasks in case the devs complete the work faster than I expected, as they didn't refund unused hours.
+That's how those minor bugfix tasks ended up at the end of the task queue.

-What I didn't anticipate was that two of WebAgency's developers would split the tasks, and the junior dev would spend a quarter of the month's billable hours chipping away at low-priority bugs from the end of the project list.
+I didn't anticipate that two of WebAgency's developers would split the task list, so the junior dev spent a quarter of the month's billable hours chipping away at low-priority bugs instead of making progress migrating to the new designs.

 ## The one-week task that took five weeks